thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

     fetchAndPlot_2();
 </script>

-Contrary to the coupled lines, who have a very broadband quadrature effect, the branchline coupler has a narrowband quadrature effect.
-Still useful for narroband applications.
+Contrary to coupled lines, which have a very broadband quadrature effect, the branch-line coupler has a narrowband quadrature effect.
+This is still useful for narrowband applications.

 It's clear from the plots than the coupled output has a -90° phase (lag) compared to the direct output.

 ## Conclusion

-Quadrature couplers are important to make image reject mixers, but the actual phase sign is sometimes not told clearly.
+Quadrature couplers are important for making image reject mixers, but the actual phase sign is sometimes not clearly stated.
 According to the theory, IQ mixers needs a -90° phase (lag) for the Q input.
 For coupled lines couplers, the coupled output has a +90° (lead) phase compared to the uncoupled output.
-Contrary to that, for branchline couplers, the coupled output has a -90° (lag) phase compared to the uncoupled output.
-These points must be taken into account to select the wanted mixer side.
+Conversely, for branchline couplers, the coupled output has a -90° (lag) phase compared to the uncoupled output.
+These points must be considered when selecting the wanted mixer side.